s1lv3r-website/astro-rewrite/src/_blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 ---
 title: Installing Arch Linux on BTRFS with LUKS and automatic TPM2 unlocking
-description: My experience with installing Arch Linux on my Framework 13 with   LUKS, BTRFS, and automatic unlocking using TPM2 similar to what BitLocker   does.
+description: My experience with installing Arch Linux on my Framework 13 with LUKS, TRFS, and automatic unlocking using TPM2 similar to what BitLocker does.
-showInUI: true
 pubDate: 2025-11-25T22:57:00.000+01:00
 updatedDate: 2025-12-12T18:19:00.000+01:00
 ---